Do the Courts Really Hate Motorcyclists?

 Yes, the person may still have a case, even with minor injuries, depending on how clear the liability was and whether or not scarring was involved.
 The road rash can sometimes turn into a scar and sometimes not, but there is always a case if someone else was responsible for the accident.

-For more information on Motorcycle Accident Litigation, please call (301) 892-6007 today to schedule a free initial consultation is your next best step.
+For more information on Motorcycle Accident Litigation, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.